Arc coloring of odd graphs for hamiltonicity: Ordered trees of k-germs and Dyck words

-\begin{remark} Let $0<k\in\mathbb{Z}$ and let $\alpha$ be a $k$-germ.
-The curve $PLC(\alpha)$ (Example~\ref{PLC} and Fig.~\ref{fig2}) yields a {\it Dyck path} $DP(\alpha)$ by the removal of its first up-step $(0,0)(1,1)$ and a change of coordinates from $(1,1)$ to $(0,0)$.
-Such Dyck path $DP(\alpha)$ represents a corresponding {\it Dyck word} $DW(\alpha)=``0\cdots 1"$ of length $2k$; this is a particular case for $\ell=k$ of a {\it Dick word of length} $2\ell$ ($0<\ell\in\mathbb{Z}$), defined as a $2\ell$-bitstring of weight $\ell$ such that in every prefix the number of 0-bits is at least the number of 1-bits (differing from the Dyck words of \cite{Hcs} in which, on the contrary, the number of 1-bits is at least equal to the number of 0-bits).
+Let $0<k\in\mathbb{Z}$ and let $\alpha$ be a $k$-germ.
+The curve $PLC(\alpha)$ (Example~\ref{PLC} and Fig.~\ref{fig2}) yields a {\it Dyck path} $DP(\alpha)$ via the removal of its first up-step $(0,0)(1,1)$ and a change of coordinates from $(1,1)$ to $(0,0)$.
+Such Dyck path $DP(\alpha)$ represents a corresponding {\it Dyck word} $DW(\alpha)=``0\cdots 1"$ of length $2k$, a particular case for $\ell=k$ of a {\it Dick word of length} $2\ell$ ($0<\ell\in\mathbb{Z}$), defined as a $2\ell$-bitstring of weight $\ell$ such that in every prefix the number of 0-bits is at least the number of 1-bits (differing from the Dyck words of \cite{Hcs}, in which, on the contrary, the number of 1-bits is at least equal to the number of 0-bits).
 The concept of {\it empty Dyck word} $\epsilon$ also makes sense here and is used for example in Section~\ref{verL}, display~(\ref{!}).
-The Dyck paths $DP(\alpha)$ corresponding to the curves $PLC(\alpha)$ in Fig.~\ref{fig2} are represented in the lower-left quarter of Fig.~\ref{fig3}, with notation specified in Examples~\ref{rr2}--~\ref{rrr2}. \end{remark}
+The Dyck paths $DP(\alpha)$ corresponding to the curves $PLC(\alpha)$ in Fig.~\ref{fig2} are represented in the lower-left quarter of Fig.~\ref{fig3}, with notation specified in Examples~\ref{rr2} and \ref{rrr2}, and preserving the colors of Fig.~\ref{fig2}.
+In Subsection~\ref{uu}, the down-steps on the right of the layer polygons of Fig~\ref{fig2} will have their labels ``='' changed to ``$\underline{j}$'', if ``$j$'' is the label of the associated up-step.
+This takes $F(\alpha)$ into an $n$-string $\underline{F}(\alpha)$, whose substrings $[j,\underline{j}]$ project in $f(\alpha)$ as Dyck subwords.